 To generate reference points, we randomly sampled 5% of the grid points from a 1 km resolution elevation grid within an elevation range between 1600 and 3000 m a.s.l..
-This range was chosen to match the elevations at which most avalanche events were observed and where most of the AWS are located (Section 2.2.4), and as these are the elevations typically described in the public avalanche forecast and frequented by winter backcountry recreationists (e.g., Winkler et al., 2021).
-To better reflect the observed elevation distribution of avalanche occurrences, we applied used a kernel density estimate to of the elevation distribution of observed avalanches when randomly sampling to guide the random sampling of 5% of grid points.
+This range was chosen to match the elevations at which most avalanche events were observed and where most of the AWS are located (Section 2.2.4), as these are the elevations typically described in the public avalanche forecast and frequented by winter backcountry recreationists (e.g., Winkler et al., 2021).
+To better reflect the observed elevation distribution of avalanche occurrences, we used a kernel density estimate of the elevation distribution of observed avalanches to guide the random sampling of 5% of grid points.
 As this approach did not fully cover all micro regions, the smallest spatial units used in human forecasts (see white polygon boundaries in Figure 3), we additionally sampled two random points above 1600 m a.s.l. from each of the remaining regions.
-The resulting reference set shown in Figure 3 comprises 709 grid points with a median elevation of 24022400 m (IQR: 2202-2200 - 26032600 m).
+The resulting reference set shown in Figure 3 comprises 709 grid points with a median elevation of 2400 m (IQR: 2200 - 2600 m).
 It is therefore both geographically well distributed and representative of the elevation range relevant to avalanche forecasting and winter backcountry recreation while permitting comparably efficient computation.